 - More veggies.
 Load it up with veggies as a way to sneak in your extra daily servings.

 - A different protein.
-This fajita recipe works for chicken, shrimp, and pork.
+This fajita recipe works for chicken, pork or even make a recipe for shrimp fajitas.
 Just swap out the beef and marinade for a little while less than you would the steak.

 - Vegetarian.
 Enjoy a vegetarian fajita for a meatless Monday and skip the meat completely.
 Substitute tofu, tempeh, or a ton more veggies and season with the same steak fajita seasoning.
 Mushrooms, zucchini, cauliflower, all work well alongside the bell peppers.